-Theft And Fraud Crimes
+Learn About Theft and Fraud Crimes

-The term larceny has also been applied to credit card fraud and identity theft which is the major focus of this article.
+The term larceny has also been applied to credit card fraud and identity theft, which is the major focus of this article.

 Credit Card Fraud – Identity Theft